DamianZaremba/damianzaremba.co.uk/content/projects/index.markdown

 Designed to run continuously without alerting users, until exec mandated requirements where met.

 Also provided tools for checking which machines could be logged into remotely to enable pre-execution changes, such as re-enabling services via group policy.

-#### Load testing tools
-Built a set of tools to load test a HTTP based service in a repeatable manner.

-Largely used JMeter - extended with its scripting interface - along with ApacheBench and a number of result processing tools.

-#### Openstack Havana Deployment
-Deployed an isolated 3 node (2 HA controllers) Openstack Havana setup using NetApp ONTAP storage.

-Built from nothing to a full network, storage and compute implementation.

-Utilised Cisco 3750x/2960 switches (core/access) and the ASA 5515-X security appliance in a collapsed core design, providing redundant Gb access for core devices (EtherChannel bundles) and 192 Gb access ports.

-Redundant upstream connections to the firewall provided Gb access to the internal corporate network (100Mb access to remote RnD sites) and 100Mb public IPv4/IPv6 transit.